 If the grantor selects more than one population, project, task, etc., all the other elements of the assignment apply equally to each of the selections.

 For example, if the grantor selects two projects in the same assignment, the same spending limit will apply to both projects.
-If the projects require different spending limits, they must be assigned separately.
+If the projects require different spending limits, they must be granted separately with different spending limits.

 A person you designate in Authority Manager to grant authority on your behalf.
 That person can act as you in Authority Manager to grant any authority that you yourself can grant, but cannot act as you in any Stanford business systems.